joelparkerhenderson/icebreaker-questions/README.md

 Imagine you can tell your younger self one sentence.
 What will it be?

-Imagine you can make everyone in the world wear one outfit for one day.
+Imagine you can get everyone in the world to wear one outfit for one day.
 What outfit?

 ## What is your favorite …?